talk2rajeev/flat-ui/README.md

-## flat-ui
+## Jawa-ui

-FLAT UI framework helps developers build consistent user interfaces effortlessly.
+Jawa-Ui framework helps developers build consistent user interfaces effortlessly.
 It has all the basic ui components.

 ### installation